If you ever have trouble sleeping, try a mug of this Warm Cinnamon Turmeric Milk. This Golden Milk has amazing health benefits.

 To make a big batch, use 1/4 cup each of ground turmeric, ginger, cinnamon and cardamom.
 Store in a glass jar.
 Makes 1 cup of mix.
 Add 1 teaspoon of this mix to 1 cup of milk and follow the rest of the recipe to make an individual drink.

-I found the jars in the photo on a clearance rack at Michael’s, but haven’t been able to find identical ones since then.
-Here are some choices of similar storage jars that you might like to order if you’re making this Warm Turmeric Cinnamon Milk spice mix for gifts.
+I found the spice jars in the photo on a clearance rack, but haven’t been able to find identical ones since then.
+Here are some choices of similar storage jars available from amazon.com that you might like to order if you’re making this Warm Turmeric Cinnamon Milk spice mix for gifts.

 If you’re looking for more ways to add turmeric into your diet, check this collection: